Corpus Christi Parish

 Reserve a space at Mass

-You can book by clicking on the "Registration" form to the right.
-This will take you to the booking page where you can select which Mass you wish to attend.
+You can book by clicking on one of the "Registration" forms below.
+This will take you to the booking page of the Mass which you wish to attend.
 For track and trace purposes you will be asked to provide your name and contact details.

 A small number of places will be reserved for those who do not have access to the internet.
 To book a place please contact Brian Skeffington at 07802 623667

 There will be signs reminding parishioners of the protocols that need to be followed at this time and your co-operation will be appreciated.
 Those coming to Mass must wear face masks.